Language of Place exhibition at Zane Bennett Contemporary Gallery, Santa Fe, NM. 2025

 june 2015

-In 2016, the “defining: home project" was extended with support from the National Museum of the American Indian, Smithsonian Institution, and the Museum of Contemporary Native Arts (MoCNA) Social Engagement Artist Residency.
-In its second iteration, residents and non-residents of Santa Fe, New Mexico, USA shared their varying definitions of home.
+In 2016, defining: home was expanded through support from the National Museum of the American Indian, Smithsonian Institution, and the Museum of Contemporary Native Arts (MoCNA) Social Engagement Artist Residency.
+In this second iteration, residents and non-residents of Santa Fe, New Mexico, shared their diverse and evolving definitions of home.

 April 2016